daniel-cues/NMapGUI/README.md

 ### Starting the application

 For the moment, you will have to execute the jar file.
 If you have java properly configured in your Linux system, it should work just by double-clicking the jar file.
-Otherwise, you will have to launch it with your console. for that I recommend the following command:
+Otherwise, you will have to launch it with your console.
+For that I recommend the following command:

-`nohup java -jar nmapGUI-0.3.1-snapshot.jar $`
+`nohup java -jar nmapGUI-0.4.1-snapshot.jar $`

 as it will let you close the console and still use the app.